ryancramerdesign/ProcessHannaCode/README.md

 - View the page and you should now see it showing the children of the homepage (or of another parent you specified).

 **Please see the Javascript and PHP usage notes on the Hanna code entry screen.**

-## Security

-There are major security implications with a tool that will let you enter unfiltered text and code from your web browser.
-As a result, Hanna codes are meant for definition only by superusers and we recommend keeping it that way.

 ## Using Hanna Code from the API